cngroupdk/cnu-level-up/Level 5/README.md

 **Feature we recommend to avoid:**

-- authentication and user management (advance topic that can be added later if necessary)
+- Authentication and user management (advance topic that can be added later if necessary)
-- file uploading/downloading
+- File uploading/downloading